GravityKit/GravityView/readme.txt

 == Changelog ==

+= 2.18.5 on September 1, 2023 =

+* Fixed: Fatal error caused by GravityView version 2.18.4

 = 2.18.4 on August 31, 2023 =

 * Added: A "Direct Access" summary in the Publish box in the View editor that makes it easy to see and modify whether a View is accessible directly